 Today, while Jesus sits with us in a cosmic, spiritual way, the realm of Christ reminds us that we can embody the values of Jesus by sitting with each other in our grief.
 We can gather around the things that cause our hurt, find and enact our solutions, and become a community that gathers together, grieves together, and then gets it done and fixed, together.

 Luke 1:69,71.

-River Needham is a clergy candidate with the Metropolitan Community Churches, and studies at the Lutheran School of Theology at Chicago.
-River focuses their time and studies on fostering trans/gender liberation and emotional wellness within local congregations.
+River Needham studies at the Lutheran School of Theology at Chicago.
+River focuses their time and work on fostering trans/gender liberation and emotional wellness within local congregations.
 River uses pronouns like they/them/theirs/themselves.